Snowflake

 -

-Enter a name for the import (for example, "Snowflake catalog import").
+Enter a name for the import — for example, "Snowflake catalog import".

 -

-Under Import settings, select the Type:
+Under Import settings, select an import type:

 -